benhartley/mutant/README.md

 [`babel`](http://babeljs.io/) is used to parse and traverse your code, as well as to generate the mutants based on the [mutation plugins](src/plugins/mutations) you select.

-It currently only supports running against a single test file at a time.
+It currently only supports running against a single test file at a time, and there are only a handful of mutations.
+Watch this space for more in the near future, or feel free to add your own plugins.

 ### Purpose